saifkhan26/todo-go/README.md

 - [x] Install Go on your machine.
 You can download it from the official [Go website](https://golang.org/dl/).

+#### Tangent

+Tried starting without learning the basics, thought to learn on the way, :)
+Learned about variable, For loops, Conditionals, Switch statements Tried checking types of variables with reflect from stdlib

 ### 2. Create Your Project Structure

 - [x] Set up a new directory for your project.